 Watch: From the archives - Every goal from Auba's stunning 2016/17 season

-And while Aubameyang delighted the inhabitants of the Yellow Wall, he may have inadvertently hindered his own club by stoking a rivalry that helped fuel Bayern’s dominance that currently stands at 10 consecutive Meisterschalen; a sequence that both precedes and succeeds the 73-time capped Gabon forward’s time in Germany.
+And while Aubameyang delighted the inhabitants of the Yellow Wall, he may have inadvertently hindered his own club by stoking a rivalry that helped fuel Bayern’s dominance that currently stands at 11 consecutive Meisterschalen; a sequence that both precedes and succeeds the 74-time capped Gabon forward’s time in Germany.

 “It was nice to rival him to become the best top scorer of the league.
-I'm sorry he left because this kind of competition is good for both of us,” said Lewandowski.
+I'm sorry he left because this kind of competition is good for both of us,” Lewandowski later reflected of his duel with Aubameyang.
 “Now I have to be strong enough mentally to do my job without depending on the competition with somebody else.”

 Over four-and-a-half seasons in the black and yellow of Dortmund, Aubameyang ran riot; scoring 98 goals in just 144 games.
-Now 33, he still holds the record for the most goals by any African player in Bundesliga history.
+He still holds the record for the most goals by any African player in Bundesliga history.

 But, as former BVB sporting director Michael Zorc testified, it wasn’t just the goals that made Aubameyang the talk of the town in Dortmund.